RomyBrate/capstone_project_ev/README.md

 - We loaded the cleaned data into our PostgreSQL server using Dbeaver.
 - We connected the cleaned DataFrames from PostgreSQL to Tableau for visualization.
-- In Tableau we connected the Data Sets with their unique identifiers using the entity-relationship "Many-to-Many (n:n)" The tools and programming languages used for the data cleaning and analysis include Python (in Jupyter Notebook), VSC, PostgreSQL (in Dbeaver), Google Sheets/Microsoft Excel, and Tableau.
+- In Tableau we connected the Data Sets with their unique identifiers using the entity-relationship "Many-to-Many (n:n)"

+Tools used:
+- Python (in Jupyter Notebook)
+- VSC
+- PostgreSQL (in Dbeaver)
+- Google Sheets/ Microsoft Excel
+- Tableau